Board & Staff

 Chris Grantham, Director of Arrow Leadership NZ, has extensive leadership experience across many Christian agencies including TSCF and Interserve, and within his local church.
 Chris has degrees in commerce and theology, and previously worked as an accountant and school teacher.
 He is well regarded as a public speaker and writer, and penned the best-selling book, The Kiwi Bible.
 Chris and his wife Jocelyn have two adult children and three grandchildren.
 Email Chris here.

-Alana Ramsay is Operations Manager for Arrow Leadership NZ.
+Alana Ramsay is Operations Manager for Arrow Leadership NZ and the Wilberforce Foundation.
 She has studied in the areas of geography, sociology and counselling, and has previously worked for World Vision, Interserve and Laidlaw College.
-Alana is an elder in her local Baptist church.
-She and her husband have two children.
+Alana serves on the eldership team in her local Baptist church and is passionate about encouraging and equipping women in leadership.
+She lives in Auckland with her husband and two teenage children.
 Email Alana here.

 Ian Kuperus (chair)